Avimitin/nvim/README.md

 ### Docker

-Just wanna have some fun but do not want to mess up your local environment?
+Just wanna have a try but do not want to mess up your local environment?
 I have docker script for you!

-**THIS IS EXPERIMENTAL**

 ```bash
 docker run -w /root -it --rm alpine:edge sh -uelic '